lessp/advent-of-code-2023/README.md

-This excellent OCaml start project for AoC was created by [Sixstring982](https://github.com/Sixstring982).
+This excellent OCaml starter project for [Advent of Code](https://adventofcode.com/) was created by [Sixstring982](https://github.com/Sixstring982).

 Here's the original repository [tanenbaum](https://github.com/Sixstring982/tanenbaum).